cyberbikepunk/brain-dump/OS-CLI-NEXT_design_notes.md

 Is this package the right place to explose a Python API for what needs or what purpose?
 This is a completely dumb question at this stage.
 Like they say: if you don't need it right now, don't implement it.

-authenticate
+* authenticate OAuth plus a JWT string
-upload datapackage tree to bucket
+* upload datapackage tree to bucket
-load data into postgres (need model) + to ES publish toggles a switch
+* load data into postgres (need model) and into ES
+* publish toggles (a switch)

 ## Metaphysical design questions going on in my head